sahilmalhotra0510/io/charts/chord/README.md

 [Chart Starters](/community/start/charts/) | [Our IO Charts](../)
 # Chord Chart

-TO DO: Format state [USEEIO data](https://model.earth/OpenFootprint/) for Chord chart using Python or Javascript to pull from [State matrix files](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020).
+TO DO: Pull from state [inflow-outflow data](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020).
+See examples of using javascript to pull input-output data on our [USEEIO.js Footprint page](https://model.earth/useeio.js/footprint/).

 [Related work using Python](/machine-learning/python/cluster/) to pull from state matrix files.

 [Initial work on chord diagram](https://github.com/kargilthakur/Observables-WebComponent) - From Kargin